NHOrus/srwq-compilation/episode-07.md

 Latooni turns slightly red at the mention of ribbons.

-"Is...Are you done with Arado yet??"
+"Is...
+Are you done with Arado yet??"

 Ryuune smiles.
 "You know, you're awfully attached to that young boy, given that you met him a few hours ago while he was trying to capture you."